mms29/afmfit/README.md

 ## Examples

-Examples are available in the form of Jupyter Notebooks.
+Examples are available in the form of Jupyter notebooks.
-Make sure you have Jupyter installed :
+Make sure you have [Jupyter](https://jupyter.org/) installed :
 ```
 pip install jupyter
 ```